Hi there, I’m Nicola–pleased to meet you!

 My Background

 I immigrated to Canada from South Africa as a child in 2000.
-Because of this difficult experience of having to start from scratch socially and culturally, I am drawn to stories that explore the bonds between people: themes of community, connection, and family.
+Because of this difficult experience of having to start from scratch socially and culturally, I am drawn to stories that explore the bonds between people: themes involving community, connection, and family.

 I embrace the gifts and challenges my past gives me, and am so thankful for the many different kinds of people theatre brings my way.
 Each different life I encounter is a new way to view the world and a new perspective on my own journey.